altamsh04/RoomieChat/README.md

 # RoomieChat

-RoomieChat is a simple chat application built using Android, Firebase, and Java.
+RoomieChat is a simple chat room application built using Android, Firebase, and Java.
 It allows users to join chat rooms, send and receive messages in real-time, and manage their chat room participation.

 ## Features

 - **Real-time Messaging**: Send and receive messages instantly using Firebase Firestore.
-- **User Authentication**: {Added soon}.
+- **Multiple users connect with each other**: Users can connect and chat with multiple other users simultaneously within a room.
 - **Chat Rooms**: Create and join chat rooms.
+- **Timestamp**: Display message timestamps.
 - **User Management**: {Added soon}.
-- **Timestamp**: Display message timestamps.
+- **User Authentication**: {Added soon}.

-## Screenshots {Under progress}
+## Screenshots {Under building}

 ## Installation